 "You don't look much better," Dean told him in return as he leaned on the table supporting himself with his arms.
 It looked as though Bobby hadn't slept in a while either and he looked about as worn and weary as Dean felt.

 Bobby was still looking at Dean, eyes narrowed as if studying him, burning a hole in him, trying to read him, and as usual, Dean felt like the man could see right through him.
 He shifted uncomfortably.

 "You seen Sam?"
 He asked.

-"Kid's pretty torn up, blames himself" Bobby added after a moment.
+"I think the kid's pretty torn up, blames himself," Bobby added after a moment.
 Dean gave a small scoff.

 He's not the only one.

 "You know it wasn't your fault, right, Dean."
 It wasn't really a question.